Miscellaneous

 id = astra_mex_projector('create', cfg);

 The most common usage is for creating algorithm configuration structs.
-See the pages on [2D CPU Algorithms], [2D GPU Algorithms], [3D GPU Algorithms] for available algorithms, and the pages for the individual algorithms for the options they support.
+See the pages for individual algorithms for the options they support.

-astra_mex_matrix contains the following commands:
+manipulated using the following commands:

 create